textpattern/textpattern.github.io/tags/if-search-results.md

 The tag will execute the contained statements if the current article list contains a certain amount of entries matching the search term - mostly more than zero.

-A typical application of this tag is the conditional output of a "Sorry, we found no items matching your search request." message, but the @min@ and @max@ attributes allow for a finer grained reaction to search queries.
+A typical application of this tag is the conditional output of a "Sorry, we found no items matching your search request." message, but the `min` and `max` attributes allow for a finer grained reaction to search queries.

 Note: You cannot use this tag directly inside an [if_search](if-search) tag without using an [article](article) tag first to actually perform the search!
 See Example 2 below for clarification.
 {: .alert-block .information}